We are Bess exhibition

 An exciting and innovative exhibition at Hardwick Hall in Derbyshire, 'We are Bess' retells the story of Bess's life through the prism of modern women.
 She may have lived 400 years ago, but Bess's experiences are akin with many women today.

 In the late sixteenth century, Elizabeth Talbot, Countess of Shrewsbury (aka Bess of Hardwick) became the second richest woman in the country after Elizabeth I. Along the way she experienced great loss and hardship - two children and four husbands died, at times she had massive debts and lawsuits against her, while her last, broken marriage became a national scandal.
 Yet, throughout history she was has been portrayed as greedy, overbearing, and controlling, a view that derives largely from comments made by the disinherited family of her third husband and those of her estranged fourth husband.

-The exhibition in situ at the Hall is now closed but will reopen on 16 February 2019.
-If you can't wait until then scroll down to see the exhibition online as well as find out more about how it came together.
+'We are Bess' runs until 2 June 2019.
+Scroll down to view the exhibition online as well as find out more about how it came together.